 Land Use Bylaw

-Every municipality must pass a Land Use Bylaw (LUB).
+Every municipality in Alberta must pass a Land Use Bylaw (LUB).
 A LUB is a non-statutory plan under the Municipal Government Act (MGA).
 The LUB provides a foundation for the Town to achieve the orderly development of lands and for that purpose among other things.

 In accordance with Section 640.1 of the Municipal Government Act, a Land Use Bylaw may prohibit or regulate and control the use and development of land and buildings in a municipality.

 In accordance with Section 640.2 of the Municipal Government Act, a Land Use Bylaw MUST include the following: